skye0402/sap-genai-basics-tutorial2/06-mcp-tutorial/README.md

 1. How MCP servers expose tools to AI agents
 2. How the React agent pattern works (Reasoning + Acting loop)
 3. How to create custom tools for LLM agents
+4. How to integrate enterprise APIs (S/4HANA) with AI agents

 ## Architecture Overview